marvinm2/WikiPathwaysLoader/README.md

     cp ../import/void ../usr/local/apache2/htdocs/.well-known/

+Quit the exec mode:

+    exit

 ## Step 10 - Test if everything went well

-The last step of this protocol is the testing whether the loading of new data worked.
+The last step of this protocol is testing whether the loading of new data worked.
 For that, visit the [WikiPathways SPARQL endpoint](http://sparql.wikipathways.org) and force refresh the page (Ctrl + F5).
 Next, run the SPARQL queries from the metadata folder in the Query panel.
 Click the `.rq` files and click `Run query`.
 The testing comprises of three steps:

 #### Metadata